Predictia/AQUA/docs/sphinx/source/diagnostics/ocean_circulation.rst

 .. figure:: figures/ocean_circulation1.png
     :width: 20cm

-    This is stratification plot.
+    This is an example of one of the climatological stratification profiles.

 .. figure:: figures/ocean_circulation2.png
     :width: 20cm

-    This mixed layer depth plot
+    This is an example of one of the mixed layer depth climatologies.

 Available demo notebooks
 ------------------------

-Notebooks are stored in diagnostics/ocean_circulation-diagnostic/notebooks
+A notebook with examples on how to call the diagnostic functions can be found in diagnostics/ocean_circulation-diagnostic/notebooks

 * `ocean_circulation.ipynb <https://github.com/oloapinivad/AQUA/blob/devel/ocean_circulation/diagnostics/ocean_circulation/notebooks/ocean_circulation.ipynb>`_